OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/index.md

 related projects such as, for example, Jupyter notebooks kernels for mathematical software systems, and their applications in research, training and teaching.

+# Preliminary programme

+The preliminary programme of the workshop will shortly become available [here](programme).

 # Registration

 Registration for the workshop is free of charge, but all participants need to register